 Dry skin is among the common causes of winter itch; already damaged skin during winter becomes worse because of the low humidity and cold temperature.
 The symptoms of dry skin aggravate during this season so you need to be more careful with your skin care regimen.

 2. Do Genetics Play a Role In Dry Skin?

 Hereditary factors play a major role in the development of dry skin.
 Many skin conditions, such as eczema, are passed from one generation to the next.
 Therefore, if any of your parents or siblings suffer from skin dryness, it is likely that you may have it too.

 3. What Medical Conditions Cause Dry Skin?

-4. Do Any Medications Cause Dry Skin?
+4. What Drugs Can Cause Dry Skin?

 6. What Is The Medical Term For Dry Skin?

 Abnormally dry skin is called xerosis cutis, which stems from the Greek word for dry (xero).